Custer State Park: Museums

-Begging Burros

-Begging Burros refers to the donkeys in Custer State Park.
-For many years, these donkeys have approached cars begging for food.

-The Begging Burros inhabit one area of the park upon a hill where approximately 15 of them try to obtain any food they can.
-Custer State Park's roadway is often blocked off by these animals, so it is advised to exercise caution and patience when encountering them.

 In popular culture

 Movies filmed in Custer State Park, include The Last Hunt (1956), How the West Was Won (1962) and A Man Called Horse (1970).

 U.S. President Calvin Coolidge and his wife Grace vacationed at Custer State Park for several weeks during the summer of 1927.
-In nearby Rapid City, where he had his summer office, Coolidge announced to assembled reporters that he would not seek reelection in 1928.
+Grace Coolidge Creek and its surrounding campground and trail are named in honor of the visit.
+In nearby Rapid City, where he had his summer office, Coolidge announced to assembled reporters, "I do not choose to run" for reelection in 1928.